-In this article, I want to look at several ways that you can promote your blog and in particular, a blog post.
+In this article, I want to look at several ways that you can Promote A Blog Post Like Pro.

 But first a sobering statistic: it is estimated that about 95% of blogs haven’t been updated in the last 120 days.